On the Robustness of Distributed Computing Networks: Numerical results

 The maximum flow equals the minimum computation cut between an \st pair if computation resource is the bottleneck to support a network flow.
 Suppose that each directed link has transmission capacity 1, and that each of nodes 6 and 11 has processing capacity 0.5.
 The maximum flow between each pair of nodes is 1, which matches the value of minimum computation cut (i.e., nodes 6 and 11).

 There may be a non-zero gap between the maximum flow and the minimum communication cut even if communication resource is the bottleneck to support a network flow.
 Suppose that each processing capacity of nodes 6 and 11 is increased to 5.
-The minimum communication cut for $s=8,t=7$ is 3, while the maximum flow is 2.5. \iftechreport{The flow can be decomposed as follows.
+The minimum communication cut for $s=8,t=7$ is 3, while the maximum flow is 2.5.
+The flow can be decomposed as follows.
 One unit flow is transmitted through $8-6-5-7$ and processed at 6.
 One unit flow is transmitted through $8-9-11-10-7$ and processed at 11.
 Half unit flow is transmitted through $8-7-5-6-8-7$ (or $8-7-10-11-9-8-7$) and processed at 6 (or 11).
-Part of the flow has to traverse link $8-7$ twice, once before processing and once after processing. }{}
+Part of the flow has to traverse link $8-7$ twice, once before processing and once after processing.

 In the above two examples, the minimum joint cut equals the minimum of the pure communication cut and pure computation cut.
-We next study an example where this no longer holds.
 By setting the processing capacity of nodes 6 and 11 to be 5 and 0.5, respectively, for $s=8,t=7$, the minimum joint cut is 2.5, smaller than both the minimum communication cut 3 and the minimum computation cut 5.5.
 In this example, the maximum \st flow is 2.25.
 One feasible decomposition of the flow is one unit flow through $8-6-5-7$ and processed at 6, half unit flow through $8-9-11-10-7$ and processed at 11, half unit flow through $8-9-11-10-7-5-6-8-7$ and processed at 6, and 0.25 unit flow through $8-7-5-6-8-7$ and processed at 6.